isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 <h4><strong>Important Information for ALL Students</strong></h4>
 <p><strong>Secondary 1 Registration Information</strong>
 </p>
-<p>All Secondary 1 students posted to Hua Yi Secondary school are required
+<p>All Secondary 1 students posted to Hua Yi Secondary School are required
 to review the registration details below carefully.
 Additional details will be sent via Parents Gateway (PG).</p>
 <p>The e-Registration process will be conducted through PG.
 Information regarding